infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Nutrition/Nutrition.md

 		 		 - Otolaryngological issues:
 		 - Girls from age 12-18
 		 		 - Anemia - Pallor
+- A study in Kenya [^10] suggested that the following were very common in malnourished orphanage children:
+	- ARI (Accute respiratory infections)
+	- Malaria
+	- Diarrhoea
+## Stunting
+-
 # Macro Nutrients
 *Nutrients that the body requires in large amounts*

  -  A study[^3]  in 4 states in India noted that
-	 - Protein levels were not low
+	 - Protein levels were not low (reflected in a study on orphanages in kenya as well [^10] )
 	 - Energy intake falling short of RDA (Recommended Dietary Allowances)
 	 -